 1. Go on a “date” with each of your kids.

-2. Talk through the fall schedule
+2. Talk through your schedule as a family

 3. Connect with your best friends

 When have you last connected with your own close friends?
 Get together with those friends you enjoy and put some dates on the calendar so time doesn’t slip away from you again.

 4. Schedule rest first

 Before “crazy” starts, designate some times of intentional rest.
 No doubt there will be plenty happening between now and the summer.
 Many people tend to over fill the calendar… and before you know it there’s no time for rest, family time, or date nights.
 Schedule these first.

 5. Do something “fun” you won’t regret

 Is there a movie your family has been wanting to see?
 What about a short day-trip you’ve been thinking about?
 Take this week to think through something your whole family has been wanting to do together, then schedule it and do it.
 You won’t regret it.